dirk/hivm/NOTES.md

 ## Disclaimer

-These are crazy-ass notes written on various combinations of low sleep, copious amounts of tea/coffee, and/or runner's high after jogs.
+These are crazy-ass notes that probably are not very intelligent.
 You've been warned.

 ## Types